-The GoPro Karma Drone is manufactured by GoPro.
-GoPro is a well-known brand known for its excellent cameras.
-GoPro Karma Drone was launched in 2016, but soon after its launch, it was recalled because of battery issues.
+GoPro Karma Drone is manufactured by GoPro.
+GoPro is a well-known brand known for its awesome cameras.
+GoPro Karma Drone was launched in 2016 but soon after its launch, it was recalled because of battery issues.
 The company announced the revival of Karma Drone in April 2017.
 In this review, we will give you the detailed insight of the camera and will tell you if it still worth it in 2018.
-In this GoPro Karma review, we take a look at the good and bad aspects of the drone.

 GoPro Karma Drone Design & Build Quality

-Karma Drone was announced when we had large drones like Phantom 4, Phantom 3, etc. which were very difficult to carry around due to their large size and GoPro Karma was a sign of relief due to its low weight and Portable design.
+Karma Drone was announced when we had bulky drones like Phantom 4, Phantom 3 etc. which were very difficult to carry around due to their large size and GoPro Karma was a sign of relief due to its low weight and Portable design.

-The Karma’s Controller also has an excellent build quality, and rubber pads make it easy to hold the Controller.
+Karma Controller also has the great build quality and rubber pads make it easy to hold the Controller.
 Overall we are impressed with the Build Quality.

 GoPro Karma Drone Handling & Performance

 GoPro Karma Drone is a good drone but it’s not perfect.
 The Karma Drone comes with four autonomous modes which are technically semi-autonomous.

 The first mode is the Orbit mode which enables the drone fly around you and 2nd is “Reveal” mode where drone travel in the straight direction.
 In the Reveal mode, you will have to look out because it can crash into objects in its way.